joey1123455/alx-low_level_programming/0x09-static_libraries/README.md

 100-atoi.o :  a function that convert a string to an integer 0-memset.o : function that fills memory with a constant byte 0-isupper.o : prints alphabet

+create_static_lib.sh : makes all c programs into a static library